ZetaCrush/CXcompress/README.md

-# TLCompress
+# CXCompress
-TLCompress is a lossless text compressor with the vision of being the best open-source compressor on the internet
+CXCompress is a lossless text compressor with the vision of being the best open-source compressor on the internet